bafa2017/bafa2017.github.io/pages/fisher.md

 author: rfisher
 ---

-## Brief introduction
-Prof. Robert Fisher has been an academic in the School of Informatics (originally in the former Department of Artificial Intelligence) at University of Edinburgh since 1984 and a full Professor since 2003.
-He received his PhD from University of Edinburgh (1987), investigating computer vision in the former Department of Artificial Intelligence.
-His previous degrees are a BS with honors (Mathematics) from California Institute of Technology (1974) and a MS (Computer Science) from Stanford University (1978).
-He worked as a software engineer for 5 years before returning to study for his PhD.
+Prof. Robert Fisher has received a BS (Mathematics, California Institute of Technology, 1974), MS (Computer Science, Stanford, 1978) and a PhD (Edinburgh, 1987).
+Since then, Bob has been an academic in the [School of Informatics](http://www.ed.ac.uk/informatics/) at University of Edinburgh.
+His research covers topics in high level and 3D computer vision, focussing on reconstructing geometric models from existing examples, which contributed to a spin-off company, Dimensional Imaging.
+More recently, he has also been researching video sequence understanding, in particular attempting to understand observed animal behaviour.
+The research has led to 13 authored or edited books and about 250 peer-reviewed scientific articles.
+He has developed several online computer vision resources, with over 1 million hits.
+Most recently, he has been the coordinator of an EC STREP project acquiring and analysing video data of 1.4 billion fish from over about 20 camera-years of undersea video of tropical coral reefs.

 ## Other speakers
 {% include nav_list nav="speakers" %}